From the R.M. Dolin novel, “AN UNSUSTAINABLE LIFE – The Book of Isaac“

 “Oh, for fucks-sake,” Patrick shouts as he emerges from the pantry with a tray of tuna cans, “Someone call immigration, so we don’t have to break out the tissues.”

-This is in fact the first time Issac’s heard about Darwin being kept from him and he feels an anger boiling in him that he’s totally unprepared for.
+While this is not the first time Isaac’s heard that what happened to his dad was Uncle Darwin’s fault, it’s the first time he’s heard his mom kept Darwin from him.
+Isaac feels an anger boiling in him that he’s totally unprepared for.
 He’s not sure who he’s more pissed at, his mom for blaming Uncle Darwin for what happened, Uncle Darwin for not fighting harder to stay in his life, or Lenny for sticking his God-damn noise where it doesn’t belong.
-Unsure what to do with these burgeoning emotions that he’s never experienced on such a level of intensity, Issac deliberately places both hands on the bar, leans toward Lenny looking him straight in the eyes and slowly says, “You best be warned, not to talk shit about my mom and I don’t care squat about the comings and goings of my uncle.”
-Issac holds his stare until Lenny looks away and then, slowly allows his anger to subside to a point where he can again pour level pints.
+Unsure what to do with erupting emotions on a level of intensity he’s never before experienced, Isaac deliberately places both hands on the bar.
+He leans toward Lenny looking him straight in the eyes and slowly says, “You best be warned, not to talk shit about my mom and I don’t care squat about the comings and goings of my uncle.”
+Isaac holds his stare until Lenny looks away and then, slowly allows his anger to subside to a point where he can again pour level pints.

 “If the over prevails.”
 Lenny caveats.

-“Unless I did,” Issac teases.
+“Unless I did,” Isaac teases.

-“You sly bastard,” Lenny laughs, “you put down a bet, didn’t ya?
-You’re gonna take half my pot aren’t ya.”
+“You sly bastard,” Lenny laughs.
+“You put down a bet, didn’t ya?
+You’re gonna take half my pot aren’t ya?”

-Lenny shakes his head, “either way kid, I’m pulling for ya.”
+Lenny shakes his head.
+“Either way kid, I’m pulling for ya.”

-Issac holds his stare as Lenny takes a long deliberate pull on his current pint and wipes foam from his face.
+Isaac holds his stare as Lenny takes a long deliberate pull on his current pint and wipes foam from his face.
 “As a matter of fact, kid, there is.
 At some point this evening, if things get that far, your lady’s gonna walk through those doors knowing what she came to say but not knowing how you’re gonna react.
-A whole lot of shit gonna get said; maybe some that’s good, maybe most that’s bad, but either way, a whole lot of emotions are going to be laid bare, on full display for everyone and at the end of the day, how things end is all gonna be on you.
+A whole lot of shit gonna get said.
+Some maybe that’s not so good, maybe most that’s bad.
+Either way, a whole lot of emotions are going to be laid bare, on full display for everyone.
+At the end of the day kid, how things end is all gonna be on you.
+The reason I’m sharing my Darwin story is, so you’ll remember, you’re an Olinski.
+If this shit turns south, take it with grace.
+Show some nobility.
+Most important, let your lady leave with dignity.
+You do that and twenty-five years from now when you’re sitting on my side of the bar talking about today, you’ll feel proud of what you’ve done and how you managed yourself.”

 “For what?”
 She asks.